Clan Stewart

 Clan Stewart (Gaelic: Stiùbhart) is a Scottish Highland and Lowland clan.
-The clan is recognised by Court of the Lord Lyon; however, it does not have a Clan Chief recognised by the Lord Lyon King of Arms.
+The clan is recognised by Court of the Lord Lyon; however, it does not have a clan chief recognised by the Lord Lyon King of Arms.
 Because the clan has no chief it can be considered an armigerous clan; however, the Earls of Galloway are now considered to be the principal branch of this clan, and the crest and motto of The Earls of Galloway's arms are used in the Clan Stewart crest badge.
 The Court of the Lord Lyon recognises two other Stewart/Stuart clans, Clan Stuart of Bute and Clan Stewart of Appin.
-Clan Stuart of Bute is the only one of the three clans at present which has a recognised chief.
+Stuart of Bute is the only one of the three clans at present which has a recognised chief.

 History

 Origins of the Clan

 The Stewarts who became monarchs of Scotland were descended from a family who were seneschals (stewards) of Dol in Brittany, France.
 After the Norman conquest of England, the Stewarts acquired estates in England as the FitzAlan family, also Earls of Arundel.
 Walter Flaad or Walter fitz Alan the steward came to Scotland when David I of Scotland claimed his throne.
 It is from their office as stewards that the surname Stewart came.
 Walter was created High Steward of Scotland and was granted large estates in Renfrewshire and East Lothian.
 Walter was one of the commanders of the royal army which defeated Somerled of the Isles (ancestor of Clan Donald) at the Battle of Renfrew in 1164.
 (See: Walter fitz Alan).